 The Red Merle Australian Shepherd is a handsome dog with a beautiful coat, so it's no surprise that some say he stands out from other dogs of the breed.
 With shades of red blending perfectly with other colors, the Red Merle Australian Shepherd has a coat pattern that looks unique.
-Thanks to genetics, no two Aussie red merle dogs are likely to look alike.
+Thanks to genetics, no two Aussie red merle dogs will likely look alike.

-More than just his color, he is also popular and loved by many for the energy and trainability that characterizes the Australian Shepherd breed.
+More than just his color, he is popular and loved by many for the energy and trainability that characterizes the Australian Shepherd breed.

 What is a Red Merle Australian Shepherd?

 Although unique in appearance, the Aussie red merle also carries the innate characteristics of its breed.
-Known as working ranch dogs, Australian Shepherds have good speed and agility can be trained well, and are intelligent.
+Known as working ranch dogs, Australian Shepherds have good speed and agility, can be trained well, and are intelligent.

 What Does The Red Merle Australian Shepherd's Appearance?

 The Red Merle Australian Shepherd has a long, double coat that can be either straight or curly.
-Disregarding coat color, its appearance is similar to other herding breeds such as the Border Collie or the English Shepherd.
+Disregarding coat color, his appearance is similar to other herding breeds such as the Border Collie or the English Shepherd.

 The coat colors of this breed are usually more than one and can range from brownish shades like a buff to gray colors like silver.
 Bi-color or tri-red Australian Shepherds always conform to breed standards.